-Our valuation of around $25,000 is also similar to this calculation: Gold Backing to Debt Ratio: A Reset Like in 1934 and 1980 Would Mean $21,000 Gold.
+Our valuation of around $25,000 from 2020 is also similar to this calculation: Gold Backing to Debt Ratio: A Reset Like in 1934 and 1980 Would Mean $28,000 Gold.
 But much more than the figure Jim Rickards arrives at, of around $10,000 per ounce.
 However Rickards figure uses only a 40% gold backing.
 So of course it is 40% of the figure we came up with above of around $25,000.
 (Note all these comparisons were in 2019/2020, hence why they are all now much less than our most recent figure of $33,134.
 As there has been much more currency created since then).

 These all use slightly different methodologies to compare gold to fiat currency.
 Some using base currency, some using the Federal Reserve balance sheet.
 Others using debt.
 But they arrive at the same conclusion as GreshamsLaw.com: That is – gold remains cheap today.
 In fact due to the amount of currency created in the past decade, almost as cheap as gold was in 1999.